List of Family Guy episodes

 Family Guy and its cast have been nominated for twenty-seven Primetime Emmy Awards, winning eight.
 MacFarlane won the Outstanding Voice-Over Performance award for his performance as Stewie, MacFarlane and Walter Murphy won the Outstanding Music and Lyrics award for the song "You Got a Lot to See" from the episode "Brian Wallows and Peter's Swallows", Steven Fonti won the Outstanding Individual Achievement in Animation award for his storyboard work in the episode "No Chris Left Behind", Greg Colton won the Outstanding Individual Achievement in Animation award for his storyboard work in the episode "Road to the Multiverse", Patrick S. Clark and Jim Fitzpatrick won the Outstanding Sound Mixing for a Comedy or Drama Series (Half-Hour) and Animation award for their sound mixing work on the episode "Road to the North Pole", and MacFarlane won the Outstanding Character Voice-Over Performance award for his performances in the episode "Pilling Them Softly".
 The show was nominated for twelve Annies, and won three times, twice in 2006 and once in 2008.
 In 2009, it was nominated for an Emmy for Outstanding Comedy Series, becoming the first animated program to be nominated in this category since The Flintstones in 1961.

 The series remains Fox's second-longest-running program, behind The Simpsons.
 It also remains the fourth-longest-running scripted primetime series in North America.
 Season 23 officially premiered on February 16, 2025, after two Hulu-exclusive holiday specials released in October and November 2024, and concluded on July 17, 2025.

+On April 2, 2025, it was announced that Family Guy would be renewed for four more seasons in what is considered a "mega deal" with parent company Disney.
+This renewal will take the show through the 2028–29 television season.